IYamHim/Stonk-V2/README.md

 - **Stage II**: "Super Saiyan" mode with natural distribution training (see [Super Saiyan Mode](#super-saiyan-mode-stage-ii)).

 ## Installation
+Linux is the only OS that has been tested to work.
+It is possible that this will work on Windows but it has not been confirmed.
+The current implementation requires CUDA and therefore Mac is not supported at this time.

 ### Requirements
 - Python 3.10+